-- (3) The Minister may take action under subclause (2) if an assessment under clause 27 would have demonstrated non-compliance with the long-term average sustainable diversion limit but for there being a reasonable excuse, as provided for in Division 3 of Part 4 of Chapter 6 of the Basin Plan. - (4) Any action under subclauses (2) or (3) is to be taken to the extent the Minister considers the following is necessary: - (a) in the case of non-compliance with the long-term average annual extraction limit- to return average annual extractions in the relevant groundwater source to the long-term average annual extraction limit, - (b) in the case of non-compliance with the long-term average sustainable diversion limit- to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan. - (c) in the case where non-compliance with the long-term average sustainable diversion limit would have occurred but for there being a reasonable excuse-to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan. - (4) An action under subclauses (2) and (3) to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan is only to apply to a groundwater source to the extent to which extractions from the groundwater source: - (a) have caused non-compliance with the long-term average sustainable diversion limit, or - (b) would have caused non-compliance with the long-term average sustainable diversion limit but for there being a reasonable excuse. - (6) If the Minister makes a reduced available water determination pursuant to subclauses (2) or (3), the Minister may make further available water determinations in the water year subject to clause 29 (2).
+- (2) The Minister may take one or more of the actions under subclause (1) (a) and (1) (b) in a groundwater SDL resource unit if an assessment under clause 27 would have demonstrated non-compliance with the long-term average sustainable diversion limit but for there being a reasonable excuse, as provided for in Division 3 of Part 4 of Chapter 6 of the Basin Plan. - (3) Any action under subclauses (1) or (2) is to be taken to the extent the Minister considers the following is necessary: - in the case of non-compliance with the long-term average annual extraction limit- to return average annual extractions in the relevant groundwater source to the long-term average annual extraction limit, - (b) in the case of non-compliance with the long-term average sustainable diversion limit-to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan, - (c) in the case where non-compliance with the long-term average sustainable diversion limit would have occurred but for there being a reasonable excuse-to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan. - (4) An action under subclauses (1) and (2) to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan is only to apply to a groundwater source to the extent to which extractions from the groundwater source: - (a) have caused non-compliance with the long-term average sustainable diversion limit, or - (b) would have caused non-compliance with the long-term average sustainable diversion limit but for there being a reasonable excuse. - (5) If the Minister makes a reduced available water determination pursuant to subclauses (1) or (2), the Minister may make further available water determinations in the water year subject to clause 29 (2).